cloudify-cosmo/docs.getcloudify.org/content/manager/high-availability-clusters.md

 Because operations cannot be performed on a non-active Manager, you will need to connect to that Cloudify Manager using the SSH protocol.
 {{% /gsNote %}}

+### Finding the Active Cloudify Manager

+To find the active node in a Cloudify Manager cluster, you should either:
+- From the CLI: run `cfy cluster nodes list` and examine which node has the 'master' column set to True
+- Request the status endpoint on every node, and note which one returns a 200 response.
+Note that for this, you will have to add the REST API credentials to the request.

+{{< gsHighlight  bash  >}}
+curl -u admin:admin https://<manager_ip>/api/v3.1/status
+# if the manager is the master, the request will return 200; otherwise, a 400 "not_cluster_master" error will be returned
+{{< /gsHighlight >}}

 #### Selecting a New Active Manager
  To manage the situation in which the active Cloudify Manager fails one or more health checks, all Managers in the cluster constantly monitor the Consul `next master` function.
 When one of the standby Manager instances in the cluster detects that `next master` is pointing to it, it starts any services that are not running (RabbitMQ and mgmtworker) and changes PostgreSQL to master state.
 When the `active` Manager changes, the hot standby nodes begin to follow it with filesync and database.